 Use the dbtest command to view the system and user indexes.
 The index status indicates if it is a trusted index or not.
-A status of "false" indicates that the index is no longer trusted and needs to be rebuilt.
-In this case, the Identity Data Store will issue an alert if any index is operating in a degraded state (index status = false) and must be rebuilt.
+An index is either trusted or untrusted.
+An untrusted index requires rebuilding.

 \$ bin/dbtest list-index-status --baseDN dc=example,dc=com --backendID userRoot